Zaltarba/blog/_pages/about_me.md

 permalink: /about_me/
 ---

 Graduating student with in-depth knowledge in finance, machine learning, statistics and econometrics.
-Highly motivated for a quantitative analyst position involving the use of econometric methods.
+Highly motivated for a quantitative researcher position involving the use of econometric methods.
 Seeking full-time employment.

 # Education 🏫